 A Berlin success model: the process of transforming towards Industry 4.0

-A centre for industry with a long-standing tradition and a bright future
+A center for industry with a long-standing tradition and a bright future

 With its numerous industrial parks such as the Adlershof Technology Park, EUREF, and the CleanTech Business Park, Berlin offers a variety of areas suited for industrial operations.
 In addition, these future-oriented locations offer excellent opportunities for dialogue among the industrial companies, startups, and research institutions that are based on the same campuses.
 Thanks to the easy access to technologies and existing synergies, new incentives for modernising production have recently been created, particularly in traditional sectors such as the machine building, metalworking, and the electrical industries.